baggepinnen/Detector.jl/README.md

 ## Preprocess data
+If data loading and preprocessing is fast and cheap in your application, you may skip this step.

 If time-consuming data loading or preprocessing is required, this package can operate on serialized, preprocessed data files.
 Serialized files are much faster to read than wav, and storing already preprocessed data cuts down on overhead.
 To create preprocessed files, we use any of the following

 ```julia